enricllagostera/ponte/process/to-do.md

 ## High priority

 - [ ] Re-organize the export preview and actions panel
-- [ ] Change relative links to GitHub links in devlogs
+- [ ] Encode manually selected files

 ## In progress